tymnec/Trade-Hub--puddle/README.md

 ## Overview

 Trade Hub is an online marketplace built using the Django web framework.
 It allows users to buy and sell items using a secure and user-friendly interface.
+[Watch the video](https://youtu.be/qPswfarsK6w)

 ## Features